paveldaria/BankingApplication/README.md

 # Banking Application
-This is a Java-based banking application with a graphical user interface (GUI).
+This is a Java-based banking application with a graphical user interface.
 I developed this appllication using the JavaFX framework.

 Users can log in as an Admin or a Client.